Logo

 But how much can a nation take?

-Since the start of the Gaza war in October last year, much of the violence in Lebanon was contained to the border with Israel, mostly tit-for-tat strikes between Hezbollah and Israel.
+Since the start of the Gaza war in October last year, much of the violence in Lebanon was contained to the border, mostly tit-for-tat strikes between Hezbollah and Israel.
 The pager and walkie-talkie attacks last month shocked everyone, creating a wave of terror, but one that pales in comparison to what is happening now.

 It feels like everyone is stuck in the “freeze” trauma response.
 You see it in everyone’s faces, the way that the light has just vanished from their eyes.
 In their gut, they knew it was coming.
 But the shock is still paralyzing.